Netflix To Test Extra Fee For Users Who Share Their Password

 The company will notify users in the three countries where the test will take place.
 The release also states that, if the platform detects an account is being accessed from outside the home, it can ask the user to enter a verification code to approve the login.

-Netflix is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+Netflix is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Electric Vehicle Stocks That Are Ready to Charge Higher

 .